One person hurt after gun accidentally fires in building at Highland and Bluebonnet

 One person was taken to a hospital with a gunshot wound.

-The @Highland business complex houses Tsunami Sushi's Highland Road location.
+The @Highland business complex houses Tsunami Sushi's Highland Road location, but it's unclear if that is where the accidental shooting happened.

 More News